geniza-ai/scrapeomatic/README.md

 ## Usage:
 Every platform inherits from a `collector` object which has a minimum of one method: `collect(username)`.
 The collectors may have additional methods, but at a minimum, you can use the `collect` method to get a dump of all the available data from the platform.

+Additionally, every collector has a `collect_to_dataframe` which will return the same information in a Pandas DataFrame.

 ## Instagram
 To pull data from Instagram, simply create an Instagram object, then call the `collect(<username>)` method.